hemashushu/bread-board-cmsis-dap/dap42/README.md

 dap42 is created by [Devan Lai](https://github.com/devanlai).

-This folder is forked from https://github.com/devanlai/dap42 and added config folder `src/stm32f042/breadboard`.
+This folder is forked from https://github.com/devanlai/dap42, and add config folder `src/stm32f042/breadboard`.